There are some restrictions that employees need to be aware of and that includes such matters as:

 The employee will be required to:

-Please contact the Office of Human Resources for more information or to obtain an employee COVID-19 Handbook.
+Please contact the Office of Human Resources for more information.

 If you are unsure please contact Denise Johnson at x4407.
 It is important for the College to have your current, accurate contact information.